thomasmdickinson/lab-soc-about/welcome.md

 There's a couple of things we need to go over before you can decide whether you would like to join, so please take a look at this document.
 Also bear in mind that **it is absolutely mandatory that you read the [Code of Conduct](policy/conduct.md)** if you would like to join.

+*(If you haven't been invited, and you arrived at this guide some other way, then I'm sorry but this guide isn't really for you!
+Obviously you can read it if you like, but you may find the [about page/readme](readme.md) more helpful.)*

 ## What is labyrinth.social?

 labyrinth.social is a small Mastodon server for friends of Tom Dickinson.
 If you don't know what Mastodon is, or only kind of know what it is, I recommend you read [What is Mastodon?
 Why is Mastodon?
 How is Mastodon?](https://www.nowwearealltom.com/what-is-mastodon/), my guide designed for curious newbies.